suncoast-devs/handbook/lessons/misc-quick-reference/js-arrays.md

 ## Advanced Sorting

-The sort method and other methods below that take a callback are known as iterative methods, because they iterate over the entire array in some fashion.
+The sort method and other methods below that take a callback are known as iterative methods because they iterate over the entire array in some fashion.

-The callback function is called with two arguments, that are array's elements.
+The callback function, is called with two arguments, which are array's elements.

 The function below compares two values and returns one of three values: